Chemical Sensitivity and LTD Claims

 While the process can be daunting, your expert disability attorney will be able to guide you through the process.
 Since they receive their payment from awarded funds, they do not get paid unless you win your case.
 You can seek help without worrying about upfront costs or unexpected bills.

 The Ortiz law firm has successfully represented people in disability cases across the United States.
 If you would like to talk to one of our experienced disability lawyers about your chemical sensitivities or Multiple Chemical Sensitivity and its impact on your ability to work, call us at (888) 321-8131.
-We would be happy to evaluate your case and to discuss how to help you through the application process.
+We would be happy to evaluate your case and to discuss how to help you through the appeal process.